awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 # Tagging Amazon Pinpoint Resources<a name="tagging-resources"></a>

-A *tag* is a label that you optionally define and associate with projects \(apps\), campaigns, and segments in Amazon Pinpoint\.
+A *tag* is a label that you optionally define and associate with projects \(applications\), campaigns, message templates, and segments in Amazon Pinpoint\.
 Tags can help you categorize and manage these types of resources in different ways, such as by purpose, owner, environment, or other criteria\.
 For example, you can use tags to apply policies or automation, or to identify resources that are subject to certain compliance requirements\.
-A project, campaign, or segment can have as many as 50 tags\.
+A resource can have as many as 50 tags\.

 **Topics**
 + [Managing Tags](#tags-manage)